 It allows you to see what users do on your website after they have clicked your ad.
 It also enables you to know if you’re getting a return on investment from your campaigns.
 Without it, you don’t know if your campaigns bring in a profit or are running a loss.

 Before starting a PPC advertising campaign, make sure you install conversion tracking and set up your conversions.

 Even if you’ve done all the prep work correctly, even if you’ve set up your PPC advertising campaign correctly, your job does not stop there.

 Don’t just set it and leave it – that’s somewhat of a recipe for disaster.

-Google Adwords allows you to set up alerts and you can customize on what you want to get messages and notifications.
+Google Adwords allows you to set up alerts, and you can customize what you want to get messages and notifications.
 With Bannersnack Ad Campaigns, an account manager will monitor your ad campaigns for you.

 9. Assess Performance Correctly

 Unless you’re in the media or publishing business, there’s no way in the world that a 20% increase in CTR could be your actual PPC advertising goal.